omisolaidowu/execute_javascript_with_selenium_python/README.md

 This repository is a demo of the execution of JavaScript using Selenium with Python.

 There are six use-case demos in all.
 You can execute test cases locally or on the [LambdaTest](https://www.lambdatest.com/) grid.
-But prefer the LambdaTest cloud grid for parallel and cross-browser testing.
+But prefer the LambdaTest cloud grid for parallel and cross-browser testing functionalities.

 ## Project Structure
 ```execute_javascript